 If you have enough disposable income each month to increase your mortgage payments, you could pay off your loan a lot quicker.
 A shorter-term loan, perhaps 15 years, will save you a lot of interest.

 Since you should be getting a lower interest rate when you refinance, your monthly payments might not be hugely more than you were paying previously.

 While lenders might offer to add the closing costs to the loan amount or increase the interest payments to cover the cost, it isn’t ideal.
 These sorts of deals could end up costing you more money than if you had covered the closing costs for yourself.

 Please consider spreading the word and sharing; Should I Refinance My Mortgage?
-12 Important ConsiderationsWith historically low interest rates you might be wondering if you should refinance your mortgage and here are 12 things to consider before doing so. #mortgagerefinance #refinancing
+12 Important ConsiderationsWith historically low-interest rates you might be wondering should I refinance my mortgage and here are 12 things to consider before doing so. #mortgagerefinance #refinancing

 About the Author

 Top Wellington Realtor, Michelle Gibson, wrote: “Should I Refinance My Mortgage?
 12 Important Considerations”